Troubleshooting

 + Why is there water under my machine?

-• Apply grease to the o-ring at the base of the water tank
+- Apply food safe grease (or oil) to the o-ring at the base of the water tank

 + Is my machine's brew water temperature too low?